ibm-cloud-docs/containers/cs_storage_file.md

     **Tip:** If you want to change the default storage class, run `kubectl patch storageclass <storageclass> -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'` and replace `<storageclass>` with the name of the storage class.

 2. Decide if you want to keep your data and the NFS file share or block storage after you delete the PVC.
     - If you want to keep your data, then choose a `retain` storage class.
 When you delete the PVC, only the PVC is deleted.
 The PV still exists in the cluster and the data in it is saved, but it cannot be reused with another PVC.
 Also, the NFS file or block storage and your data still exist in your IBM Cloud infrastructure (SoftLayer) account.
-Later, to access this data in your cluster, create a PVC and a matching PV that refers to your existing [NFS file](#existing) or [block](#existing_block) storage.
+Later, to access this data in your cluster, create a PVC and a matching PV that refers to your existing [NFS file](#existing_file) storage.
     - If you want the PV, the data, and your NFS file share or block storage to be deleted when you delete the PVC, choose a storage class without `retain`.

 3.  **If you choose a bronze, silver, or gold storage class**: You get [Endurance storage ![External link icon](../icons/launch-glyph.svg "External link icon")](https://knowledgelayer.softlayer.com/topic/endurance-storage) that defines the IOPS per GB for each class.
 However, you can determine the total IOPS by choosing a size within the available range.
 You can select any whole number of gigabyte sizes within the allowed size range (such as 20 Gi, 256 Gi, 11854 Gi).
 For example, if you select a 1000Gi file share or block storage size in the silver storage class of 4 IOPS per GB, your volume has a total of 4000 IOPS.
 The more IOPS your PV has, the faster it processes input and output operations.
 The following table describes the IOPS per gigabyte and size range for each storage class.